chriscainx/lambdaR/README.md

 You need to pass a function to higher-order functions.
 In above, the higher-order function is `Filter` and the passed function is `function(x) x %% 2 == 0`.

-In such case, **lambda expressions** is very useful on some other languages.
+In such case, **lambda expressions** are very useful in some other languages.
 Lambda expressions make a function description more concise.

 In Python, you can describe a function to pass like `lambda x: x % 2 == 0`.